alibaba/funcraft/README.md

 ## Usage

-Once you have installed the command line tools, you are ready to write code.
-In order to use fun tool, you need to create a project directory and then create a file named template.yml in the project directory.
-Fun will treat the directory as a project.
+Before going ahead to develop, you need to create a directory which contains a file named template.yml.
+The directory will as project root directory.

 We will define a series of resources in this template file.
 Resources that can be defined by fun can be found on [fun's specification document](https://github.com/aliyun/fun/blob/spec_for_ros/docs/specs/2018-04-03.md).

 However before using `fun`, we need to configure it first by typing `fun config` and then following the prompts, configure `Account ID`, `Access Key Id`, `Secret Access Key` and `Default Region Name`.

-After the `fun config` is completed, fun saves the configuration to the `.fcli/config.yaml` file in the user home.
+After the `fun config` is completed, fun saves the configuration to the `.fcli/config.yaml` file in the user home directory.

 Now you are ready to use the fun command.

 ### Example

-Here is an example to demonstrate how fun is used.
+Here is an example.
 First create a hello.js file in the project root directory.

 ```
 exports.handler = function(event, context, callback) {